Archive for April, 2021

 How are hernias treated?

-Hernias are repaired through surgery and are a commonly performed procedure by our board-certified general surgeons here at The Premier Surgical Network.
+Hernias are repaired through hernia surgery and are a commonly performed procedure by our board-certified general surgeons here at The Premier Surgical Network.
 There are two main types of hernia repair, open and laparoscopic.

 Open hernia repair involves the surgeon creating an incision and identifying the hernia “sac,” which contains the bulging tissue.
 Then, the hernia is pushed back into the abdomen and the hernia defect of the abdominal wall is closed with stitches and/or synthetic mesh.
 Recovery is usually quick with this procedure; most patients return home a few hours after the surgery and may begin to feel better within a few days.
 However, the patient should not resume strenuous activity, exercise, or lifting for at least six weeks after the surgery.